Theory of zero-field superconducting diode effect in twisted trilayer graphene: Introduction

 \section{Introduction}

 Semiconductor diodes play an essential role in modern electronics---computation, communication and sensing \cite{kitai2011principles}.
 The diode generates a nonreciprocity, hosting low resistance in one direction, and high resistance in the opposite.
-Recently the superconducting diode effect---induced by magnetic field \cite{Ando2020diodes, DaidoSCDiode, Yuan2021diodes, HeSCDiode, Lyu2021, bauriedl2021supercurrent,2021arXiv210800209I}, magnetic proximity \cite{shin2021magnetic,2021arXiv210800209I}, or magnetic Josephson or tunnel junctions \cite{PhysRevLett.99.067004,Buzdin2008, Szombati2016, Kopasov2021, Baumgartner2021, Diez2021magnetic, baumgartner2021effect, wu2021realization, strambini2021rectification,2021arXiv211101242H}---has attracted considerable attention.
 In a superconducting diode, the critical supercurrent in one direction is larger than in the opposite.
+This feature has elicited fundamental theoretical and experimental studies to uncover the underlying mechanisms.
+To this end, recent reports of the superconducting diode effect---induced by magnetic field \cite{Ando2020diodes, DaidoSCDiode, Yuan2021diodes, HeSCDiode, Lyu2021, bauriedl2021supercurrent,2021arXiv210800209I}, magnetic proximity \cite{shin2021magnetic,2021arXiv210800209I}, or magnetic Josephson or tunnel junctions \cite{PhysRevLett.99.067004,Buzdin2008, Szombati2016, Kopasov2021, Baumgartner2021, Diez2021magnetic, baumgartner2021effect, wu2021realization, strambini2021rectification,2021arXiv211101242H}---have emerged and attracted considerable attention.
 Having nonreciprocity in common with the semiconductor, yet boasting zero resistance, superconducting diodes have potential as building blocks for future quantum electronics.

-A recent study \cite{SCPaper} (companion to this work) considers a heterostructure consisting of twisted trilayer graphene (tTLG) and WSe$_2$, as depicted in \figref{fig:overview}, and demonstrates a superconducting diode effect in the absence of external magnetic fields, magnetic proximity or a magnetic junction; for brevity, we here refer to this effect as the zero-field superconducting diode effect (ZFDE).
+A recent study \cite{SCPaper} (companion to this work) considers a heterostructure consisting of twisted trilayer graphene (tTLG) \cite{Park_2021,Hao_2021,2021arXiv210312083C,2021arXiv210912127K,2021arXiv210912631T,2021arXiv210803338L} and WSe$_2$, as depicted in \figref{fig:overview}, and demonstrates a superconducting diode effect in the absence of external magnetic fields, magnetic proximity or a magnetic junction; for brevity, we here refer to this effect as the zero-field superconducting diode effect (ZFDE).
 In addition, several revealing features of the ZFDE were reported: (i) the diode effect, i.e., the asymmetry $\delta J_c$ of the current along opposite directions, can be trained by a small out-of-plane magnetic field, (ii) $\delta J_c$ can be reversed by doping, and (iii) the system exhibits an enhanced transverse resistance in a small temperature range above the superconducting $T_c$. ``Untraining'' the ZFDE, also suppresses this enhancement, implying a direct connection to the diode effect.

 The emergence of a ZFDE in tTLG/WSe$_2$ implies a coexistence between superconductivity and spontaneously broken time-reversal and $C_{2z}$ symmetries.
 Such a coexistence is a rare occurrence---superconducting states are typically restricted to systems whereby pairing occurs between time-reversed partners.
 Establishing an understanding of the ZFDE is therefore of fundamental concern.
 Moreover, understanding the manipulation of the ZFDE---as per the observations (i--iii)---offers potential for future technological applications.
 The reported phenomenology of superconductivity and possible related instabilities in tTLG on WSe$_2$ \cite{SCPaper} therefore offers an exciting challenge to theory, and demands examination.